60th Infantry Division "Sabratha": World War II

-During the Italian invasion of France from 10-25 June 1940 the Sabratha was deployed along the French Tunisian-Libyan border.
+During the Italian invasion of France from 10 to 25 June 1940 the Sabratha was deployed along the French Tunisian-Libyan border.
 After the signing of the Franco-Italian Armistice signed on 24 June 1940 the Sabratha returned to its base in Gharyan south of Tripoli.

 When the British Western Desert Force started to crush the Italian 10th Army during Operation Compass in late 1940 the Sabratha deployed to defensive positions south of Derna.
 In late January 1941 the division fought a series of delaying battles against superior British forces, which were advancing through the Derna-Al Qubbah region.
 On 30 January 1941, as the danger of encirclement became apparent, the Sabratha division retreated through Sulunţah, Marj and Benghazi, and arrived in Qaminis on 5 February 1941.
-The already heavily degraded division was almost completely destroyed during the Battle of Beda Fomm on 6-7 February 1941.
+The already heavily degraded division was almost completely destroyed during the Battle of Beda Fomm on 6–7 February 1941.
 Afterwards the remnants of the Sabratha retreated on the Ajdabiya-Sirte route, and were then assigned for coastal defense in the Al Khums region in Western Libya.
 In May 1941 the replenished division was ordered to defensive positions inland, to cover the Gharyan-Nalut front, with most units covering the approach to Gharyan south of Tripli.
 By September 1941 the reformed Sabratha returned to the front in the east near Tobruk.

 After the return to the front the Sabratha met with mixed fortune during continuing Western Desert campaign.
 Initially, the Sabratha was covering the Sallum area in Egypt, but soon the British Operation Crusader began to overrun the Axis' positions and the division was forced into another arduous retreat through Minqār ‘Ayn al Ghazālah, Derna, Al Qubbah and Mechili.
 On 23 December 1941 the division made a stand on the coastal road at Brega blocking further Allied advances.